carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 ## When

-The when declaration allows you to define a condition that must be verified in order to execute the process.
+The `when` declaration allows you to define a condition that must be verified in order to execute the process.
 This can be any expression that evaluates a boolean value.

+It is useful to enable/disable the process execution depending the state of various inputs and parameters.
+For example:

 ~~~
 params.dbtype = 'nr'